noncent/instagram-data-scraper/README.md

 ###  :pencil2: Development Notes:
 - Instagram Super Scraper can fetch #hashtag likes, views, top posts (10), comments, keywords count.
-- You can set N Depth Level Search by editing JavaScript code, currently it's 4 level see. 'this.maxRequestNo = 4;' in core.js file.
-The depth control currently set for only keyword Search, Account Search is still open without any limit, but in future you may see Depth Controller for Account Search too.
+- You can set N Depth Level Search by editing JavaScript code, currently it's 4 levels see. 'this.maxRequestNo = 4;' in core.js file.
+The depth control currently set for only keyword Search, Account Search is still open without any limit, but in future, you may see Depth Controller for Account Search too.
-- You may have Depth Search Controller in future release.
+- You may have Depth Search Controller in a future release.
 - Instagram Scraper doesn't follow any Standard API Rules (Because it's POC/Demo purpose only).
 If you thinking to make this as Commercial the Have OWN INSTAGRAM VALID API ACCESS, MODIFY THE REQUEST PART & ENJOY!
-- Currently Instagram Scraper works on Purely Scrape Method, there is no API implemented.
-It's open some Instagram link which returns JSON data and then application creating view by business logics.
+- Currently, Instagram Scraper works on Purely Scrape Method, there is no API implemented.
+It's open some Instagram link which returns JSON data and then application creating view by business logic.
-- The Instagram links are uncertain and may change any time so Please don't depend on them and have VALID INSTAGRAM API to BUILD APPLICATION.
+- The Instagram links are uncertain and may change at any time so please don't depend on them and have VALID INSTAGRAM API to BUILD APPLICATION.
 Below are some examples:
 - Simple Application Flow:

 > All code is well commented to understand the flow and functionality, if I missed something or